Case Details

 Given her role and direct coordination with the court’s officers, she knew—or had reason to know—that the documents she was processing were legal impossibilities.
 Specifically:

-1. Knowledge of Retirement: Tara was aware that FCC Bermingham had retired and surrendered his law license on June 10, 2022, more than six months prior to the entry of the judgment.
+- Knowledge of Retirement: She was aware that FCC Bermingham had retired and surrendered his law license on June 10, 2022, more than six months prior to the entry of the judgment he purportedly granted.

-2. Functus Officio: Despite knowing the official in question was functus officio (without further authority), she processed a record falsely claiming that the retired official had approved and finalized a document that did not exist during his tenure.
+- Functus Officio: Despite knowing the official in question was functus officio (his authority having expired), she processed a record falsely claiming that a retired official had approved a document that did not exist during his tenure.

 By entering these fabrications into the CCAP system, Tara provided the final veneer of legality to the deprivation of my rights.
 This entry was the essential final step in a scheme to retroactively paper over a 333-day jurisdictional vacuum.
-Through this act, a factual and legal fiction was transformed into an enforceable state record, inflicting concrete harm by depriving me of the procedural protections afforded by a legitimate judicial process.
+Through this administrative act, a legal fiction was transformed into an enforceable state record.
+This did not merely create a “messy” file; it inflicted concrete constitutional harm by stripping me of the procedural protections afforded by a legitimate judicial process.

 Administrative Muscle: The Child Support Agency

 The veneer of legality was extended through the coordinated participation of the Winnebago County Child Support Agency (CSA).
-While the January 6, 2023, fabrication of the MSA resulted in me receiving payments for the first time since my separation from Adam, this was not a good-faith financial remedy.
+While the January 6, 2023, fabrication of the MSA resulted in me receiving payments for the first time since my separation, this was not a good-faith financial remedy.
 Rather, it was a tactical maneuver designed to provide administrative legitimacy to Judge Keberlein’s fraudulent order.
-The CSA’s sudden activation of the case revealed a knowing acquiescence to the scheme, directly contradicting the agency’s own year-long refusal to act during the 2022 “ghost case” period.
+The CSA’s sudden activation of the case revealed a knowing acquiescence to the scheme, directly contradicting the agency’s own year-long refusal to act during the 2022 “wild west” period.

-Throughout 2022, I contacted the CSA to inquire about the support obligation established at the February 7, 2022, hearing and during the April 26, 2022, conference.
-At that time, the only document the State possessed was the nullified original MSA—the proposal that had previously been reviewed and signed by CSA representative Devin Suess.
-Yet, despite the existence of a signed document that ostensibly authorized support, the CSA informed me that no record of the case existed.
-This year-long refusal to act served as a powerful, objective validation that no lawful divorce had been entered into the State system.
+In 2022, I contacted the CSA to inquire about the support obligation established at the February 7, 2022, hearing and during the April 26, 2022, conference.
+At that time, the only document the State possessed was the nullified original MSA—a proposal that had been signed by a CSA representative.
+Yet, despite holding a signed—albeit nullified—document that ostensibly authorized support, the CSA informed me that no record of the case existed.
+This year-long refusal to act served as tacit validation that no lawful divorce judgment had been entered into the state’s system.

 The CSA’s involvement in the fraud became undeniable when it began processing Record #127.
-The January 6, 2023, intrument manufactured by Judge Keberlein lacked any signature or approval from a current CSA official.
-Despite this facial defect, however, the CSA—under the direction of Julie Mabry—immediately processed payments and backdated arrears to February 7, 2022.
+The January 6, 2023, instrument manufactured by Judge Keberlein lacked any signature or approval from a CSA official.
+Despite this facial defect, the CSA—under the direction of Julie Mabry—immediately processed payments and backdated arrears to February 7, 2022.

 The Appellate Ratification

-Following the failure of the state appellate court to intervene, I filed a petition with the Wisconsin Supreme Court, which subsequently declined to review the case.
-With all state-level avenues for justice exhausted, I moved to file a Petition for Certiorari with the U.S. Supreme Court, intending to finally secure a lawful divorce and force the correction of the judicial record.
-In the interim, however, the uncorrected state-level record provided the necessary pretext for the administrative lockdown that followed.
+Following the failure of the appellate court to intervene, I filed a petition with the Wisconsin Supreme Court, which subsequently declined to review the case.
+With all state-level avenues for justice exhausted, I moved to file a Petition for Certiorari with the U.S. Supreme Court, seeking to secure a lawful divorce and force the correction of the judicial record.
+In the interim, however, the uncorrected state-level record provided the necessary pretext for the administrative lockdown and custodial sabotage that followed.

-He then characterized my exercise of constitutional rights as an “abuse” of the system, and comparing my legal defense to “911 or emergency room abuse,” he initiated an administrative lockdown.
-He began by stripping me of my right to de novo review, mandating that all future matters be heard exclusively by him.
-In doing so, he dismantled the most accessible and cost-effective mechanism for challenging a court decision, effectively pricing me out of immediate justice.
-To complete this procedural fortress, he further imposed a restrictive one-page “gag order” and placed me on notice that any filing (current or future) deemed “frivolous” by his own subjective standard could be met with sanctions, fines, or incarceration.
+Characterizing my legitimate legal defense as an “abuse” of the system by comparing it to “911 or emergency room abuse,” he initiated an administrative lockdown.
+He began by stripping me of my right to de novo review, mandating that all future matters be heard first and exclusively by him.
+This wasn’t just a procedural change; it was a strategic strike to dismantle the most cost-effective mechanism for challenging court errors, effectively pricing justice out of reach.
+To complete this procedural fortress, he further imposed a restrictive one-page “gag order” and placed me on notice that any filing (current or future) deemed “frivolous” by his own subjective standard could be met with sanctions, including fines or incarceration.

 To further ensure my silence, Judge Keberlein concluded the hearing by stating he would investigate whether he could mandate that I be represented by an attorney.
-Having been unrepresented for some time, I had become a direct threat to the court’s fabricated record.
-By attempting to force me into counsel, Judge Keberlein sought to strip me of my pro se voice and replace my unwavering resistance with a court-appointed intermediary who would be easier to manage and less likely to expose the court’s procedural fortress.
+Having navigated the complexities of this case pro se for some time, I had become a direct challenge to the court’s fabricated record.
+By attempting to force me into representation, Judge Keberlein sought to strip me of my independent voice and replace my unwavering resistance with a court-appointed intermediary—someone easier to manage, bound by different procedural constraints, and less likely to expose the court’s procedural rot.

 The Marathon Ambush: March 14, 2025